linode/docs/docs/quick-answers/linux-essentials/why-use-linux-for-development/index.md

 - Linux is free and open source, released under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/licenses.html).
 This means you can install and use a Linux distribution on your machine for free.

 - A large number of cloud server deployments like Linode (*Linux-Node*) use Linux.
-If you are going to host your application on a cloud-based Linux server, developing your project on the same Linux variant can minimize deployment surprises.
+If you are going to host your application on a cloud server, developing your project on the same Linux variant can minimize deployment surprises.

 - Linux distributions offer native package management.
 Useful development tools, libraries, and updates are available for free from trusted sources.